Shop in stock lights for faster shipping

 What is ambient lighting?

-Ambient lighting is something like the paint primer of lighting – it provides a base coat for your lighting palette.
+If your home is going to be a piece of art, and lights the paint you make art with, then ambient lighting will be the paint primer – it provides a base coat for your lighting palette.
 Ambient lighting not only illuminates a room but also helps to set the tone and timbre of your space.

-Ambient lighting can come from artificial lighting sources – like floor lights, wall sconces, or recessed lighting – or from natural lighting sources, like windows and skylights.
+There are different types of ambient lighting too.
+It can come from artificial lighting sources – like floor lights, wall sconces, or recessed lighting – or from natural lighting sources, like windows and skylights.

 How to use ambient lighting in your home

-As different as those lighting situations sound, the common thread is that in both cases the ambient lighting helps set the mood.
+As different as those lighting situations sound, the common thread with all ambient lighting examples is that they help set the mood.
 Cozy or cavernous, intimate or epic, the right kind of ambient lighting can affect the way you feel in a space.

 Warm Colors (2000K - 3500K) appear yellow, orange, amber, and red, mimicking candlelight or classic incandescent bulbs.
 They're known for promoting relaxation, calm, and romance.